You’ve got to dream big and that’s what I’m doing.

-Michelle Payne is a sportswoman whose remarkable story has raised Australia’s spirits.
+Michelle Payne OAM is a National Icon who's remarkable story has lifted Australia’s spirits.

-The first ever female jockey to win the Melbourne Cup - she made ‘the race that stops a nation’ a race that inspired one.
+The first ever female jockey to win the Melbourne Cup, Michelle made ‘the race that stops a nation’ a race that inspired one.
 Her graciousness in the face of untold triumph and tragedy is now a beacon for many people.

 Family: The youngest daughter of the ten children of Paddy and Mary Payne, Michelle grew up on a farm at Miners Rest, a locality near Ballarat in central Victoria.
 Mary died in a motor vehicle accident when Michelle was only six months old, leaving Paddy to raise the children as a single father.